Dynamic Liquidation Engine (DLE)

 The system incorporates several safeguards:

-By implementing this sophisticated liquidation system, Curvance balances the needs of protocol security, liquidator incentives, and value capture, creating a robust framework for position management across diverse market conditions.
+By implementing this sophisticated liquidation system, Curvance balances the needs of protocol security, liquidator incentives, and value capture, creating a powerful framework for position management across diverse market conditions.

 Function signature: